dstroot/my_blog/_posts/2014-01-28-facebook-saves-a-billion-dollars-via-open-compute-designs.md

 What becomes critical is the software layer to manage and operate the network.
 Google was an early driver of software defined networking on top of bare metal commodity hardware.
 They helped define OpenFlow and breathe life into this technology.

-This area is rapidly maturing and today we see examples like Dell hoping to sell hardware and services through a partnership with Silicon Valley startup Cumulus Networks.
+This area is rapidly maturing and today we see examples like Dell hoping to sell hardware and services through a partnership with Silicon Valley startup [Cumulus Networks](http://cumulusnetworks.com/).

 So what is going to happen to Cisco?
+Wonder why they were [downgraded](http://www.valuewalk.com/2014/01/cisco-systems-inc-csco-downgraded-by-jpmorgan/) today by J.P.
+Morgan?

 ### Trickle Down Effect